-The advantage (and disadvantage) of an odd number of responses is that there will always be a middle-ground (neutral) answer for the customer to select.
-You can also provide an even number of points; however, this will force your customers to choose a side (more on this below).
+The advantage of an odd number of responses is that there will always be a middle-ground (neutral) answer for the customer to select.
+It's advantageous as you make it possible for respondents not to have a stance, which may increase the response rate.

 There are four core types of Likert scale questions:

-Often, you’ll see Likert scale questions used when you want your user or customer to tell you how they feel about a series of statements, but you can use them to answer individual questions, too.
+Often, you'll see Likert scale questions used to find out how customers feel about a series of statements.
+But you can also use them to obtain a single piece of customer feedback.

 Choose the option that most closely identifies with how you feel about the following statement:

-It was easy and straightforward to find and purchase the product/s I needed on ___.com:
+It was easy to find the products I needed on ___.com: